pschiffe/docker-burp/README.md

 ### Sytemd

 Systemd is used to manage multiple processes inside of the container, so a couple of special requirements are needed when running it: `/run` and `/tmp` must be mounted on tmpfs, and cgroup filesystem must be bind-mounted from the host.
-Example Docker run bit when running on Red Hat based distro: `--tmpfs /run --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:ro` (If you are using [Fedora](https://getfedora.org/) or CentOS/RHEL, you can install `oci-systemd-hook` rpm package, and you don't need to specify any of this, it will be done automatically for you.)
+Example Docker run bit when running on Red Hat based distro: `--tmpfs /run --tmpfs /tmp -v /sys/fs/cgroup:/sys/fs/cgroup:ro`

 Besides, if you want to see the logs with `docker logs` command, allocate tty for the container with `-t, --tty` option.